eslutz/SnoozePlus-Intercom-Integration/README.md

 ## Local Development

-Navigate to the root folder of the application and run the below command.
+1. Navigate to the root directory of the application.

-`npm run start:dev`
+1. Create a .env file with the [required environment variables](#required-environment-variables).
+   - `INTERCOM_API_KEY`
+1. Run the command `npm run dev` to start the application.

 ## Steps To Deploy Application

 1. Clone this repo to your local machine.
 1. Run the command `npm run build` to get the application files ready for deployment.
 1. Start a SSH session with the server.
+1. Ensure the [required environment variables](#required-environment-variables) exist on the server.
 1. Run the [stop script](#stopping-your-app).
 1. Start a SFTP session with the server.
 1. Upload files from your local machine to the server.